 Trade Specialist Pathway

 This pathway is open to candidates who completed an apprenticeship program and three years of experience in a given occupational area.
-Candidates may also qualify with four years of institutional training in an occupational area.
+Candidates may also qualify with four years of institutional training in an occupational area or if they are certified by the technical college system board to teach an industrial arts or similar subject.
 Areas recognized include machining, welding, and auto body repair.
 View the guidelines for the Trade Specialist Pathway for further details.

 Testing Requirements for Wisconsin Alternative Certification

 In most cases, those following alternative pathways will need to pass the same exams as all other educators in the state.
-These include the Praxis CORE Academic Skills for Educators to measure basic skills and the appropriate Praxis II content area exam(s) for the subject(s) to be taught.
+These include the Praxis Core Academic Skills for Educators to measure basic skills and the appropriate Praxis Subject Assessment(s) or ACTFL World Language test for the subject(s) to be taught.
 Those who wish to teach early childhood, elementary education, special education, and reading must also take and pass the Wisconsin Foundations of Reading Test.

 Transferring Teaching Licenses from Another State

 For experienced teachers with out-of-state certifications and at least one year of teaching experience, reciprocity in Wisconsin may be possible provided that applicants fulfill the remaining criteria.
 Candidates must have an employment offer from a Wisconsin school district to apply for a reciprocal license.
 In some cases, out-of-state applicants may be able to waive the examination requirements.
+Those who completed a teacher preparation program out-of-state but do not have one year of experience may qualify for the Out-of-State Pathway.
 For more details on reciprocity, review our teaching license reciprocity resource or contact the state’s Department of Public Instruction.